Definition of “Black thumbs”.

 “I really kill every plant I own?”

-“If I’m to buy them will it come with instructions on how to take care of, the African Violets I had didn’t survive?
+“If I’m to buy them will it come with instructions on how to take care of, because the African Violets I had didn’t survive?

 Curiously most of these people thought they couldn’t really take care of a plant.
 At least not for too long.
 Well today we choose to write about these “allegedly” black thumbs as we feel it’s a matter that needs to be address and keep the calm.